Cyb3rPandaH/Tableau-ATTCK/README.md

 **5. Text table (Summary of Data):** This table shows us a summary of data about the ATT&amp;CK Matrix for Enterprise.
 This table allows us to export data into a CSV file.

-**6. Filters (Green Box)** This table shows us a summary of data about the ATT&amp;CK Matrix for Enterprise.
-This table allows us to export data into a CSV file.
+**6. Filters (Green Box):** You can perform filters using the fields related to the minimum unit of analysis: Platform, Tactics, Techniques, and Data Sources.
+The most general filter is Platform and the most specific is Data Source.
+The values of the 4 fields are filtered among themselves.

+This is a general view of the dashboard:
 <img src= "Images/AllPlatforms.PNG" width="1000" height="500" >